 2020 · (In)visible

-Coalesce: Disperse–reports from the laboratory, Buffalo, USA
+Coalesce: Disperse–reports from the laboratory, Buffalo, United States

-Global Community Bio Summit 3.0, Cambridge, USA
+Global Community Bio Summit 3.0, Cambridge, United States

 2019 · Representando a imigração nos Estados Unidos como anéis de crescimento em árvores